meltham44/meltham44.github.io/drafts/2024-09-18-pxe-server.md

 ## Installing and configuring

+### Installing dnsmasq and syslinux-efi

 To begin with, update the package lists and install both dnsmasq and syslinux-efi.
 I am using Debian in this example, where neither of the packages are pre-installed. dnsmasq hosts both the PXE server and proxyDHCP server, whereas syslinux-efi provides the files needed to provide an interface for PXE boot.
 Stop dnsmasq once installed so that configuration changes can be made safely.
-This may effect DNS resolution if using a distribution that relies it on by default - Debian does not so this is fine.
+This may momentarily affect DNS resolution if using a distribution that relies it on by default - Debian does not so this is fine.

 ```
 sudo apt update